 In this paper we have studied the above source of variability and proposed a new sampling scheme that solves-through parallel independent runs-the root node with diversified initial conditions (random seeds) and uses all the collected primal and dual information to feed the final complete run to the same MIP solver.
-By simply adjusting the number of simultaneous samples, we can either emphasize stabilization, i.e., devising an algorithm that stabilizes the MIP solver by reducing its sensitivity to initial conditions, or exploit variability to gain on performance, namely significantly reducing computing times.
+By simply adjusting the number of simultaneous samples, we can either emphasize stabilization, i.e., devise an algorithm that stabilizes the MIP solver by reducing its sensitivity to initial conditions, or exploit variability to gain on performance, namely significantly reducing computing times.
 More precisely, computational results on the primal and benchmark sets of the MIPLIB 2010 testbed clearly show the stabilization effect of our algorithm when a large number of samples is taken.
 Namely, the algorithm

-- 1. produces significantly improved primal solutions at the root node; - strongly reduces the root-node variability both in terms of primal and dual gap; - 3. for some instances, significantly reduces the computational effort spent in the final run; - 4. solves to optimality within the time limit more instances than the MIP solver alone.
+- 1. produces significantly improved primal solutions at the root node; - 2. reduces the root-node variability in terms of integrality gap; - 3. consistently reduces the average computational effort spent in the final run.

-In addition, on the internal CPLEX testbed composed by 3,221 problem instances, a version of our algorithm implemented within the commercial solver IBM ILOG CPLEX 12.5.1 by using only two samples obtains a significant reduction in both computing times and number of nodes.
+In addition, on the internal CPLEX testbed composed of 3,221 problem instances, a version of our algorithm implemented within the commercial solver IBM ILOG CPLEX 12.5.1 which uses only two samples obtains a consistent reduction in both computing times and number of nodes that appears to be significant on non trivial models requiring at least 10 seconds to be solved.
 These impressive results led to the inclusion of the algorithm as default in the release of the commercial solver.